cassamb/kpop-guessing-game-php/README.md

 #### Functional Modifications

 Given this project was assigned in a lower-level programming and design course, the requirements and capabilities of the program are reflective of my knowledge at the time.
 Therefore, in an effort to improve the quality of this project in terms of usability and generality, the following changes have been made to the program:
 * **The inclusion of a database handler:** Originally, the database initialization was a preliminary step that *had* to be done manually by the user independent of the program's execution.
-In this implementation, a database handler is integrated into the program itslef and takes care of that for the user.
+In this implementation, an external database initializer/handler is available to supplement the execution of the program (see [kpop-guessing-game-dbh](https://github.com/cassamb/kpop-guessing-game-dbh) repository for more details).
 The handler checks whether the “flashcards” database exists or not.
 If it does not exist, it is instantiated for the user using the provided .csv file; otherwise, the program references the existing database.
 Thus, all the user is required to do is to start the Apache and MySQL modules in XAMPP.
 * **Using PDO instead of sqli for the database connection:** sqli was used to connect to the server in the original specification; however, in an effort to not constrain the user to only SQL databases, a PDO connection was used in this implementation as well as the next.

 #### Non-Functional Modifications